lzap/ufacter/README.md

 * Some names (e.g. OS distribution names) are be reported differently (see https://github.com/shirou/gopsutil/blob/master/host/host_linux.go).
 * Operating system major, minor and LSB info (full name, description) are missing.
 * Fact caching (`-check-new-facts` option returns 1 if there are modified/new facts) for cronjobs to only send updates when necessary
-* Some units contain decimal part ("123.00 bytes" instead of "123 bytes").
 * Output in shell mode (`FACT_NAME="fact value"`) so shell-based TUI could take advantage of this.
 * Implement https://github.com/safchain/ethtool facts: link, speed, duplex, port, autoneg, wol (Linux only)
 * FIPS and SELinux modes.